 Many people will argue that fees aren’t that important – your returns after fees are more important.
 I agree that overall returns are crucial – but the problem is that future returns aren’t guaranteed, while fees are.
 In other words, a high-fee provider that has produced high returns in the past is not guaranteed to produce their high returns in the future, but they’ll still continue to charge their high fees.

 The solution is to go for a low-fee provider like Simplicity, JUNO, BNZ, or Superlife.
 By paying low fees year after year, you could save tens of thousand of dollars.
 The same 35-year-old above would only pay $9,740 in fees by going with Simplicity’s low-fee growth fund.
-Check out this article for my comparison between NZ’s cheapest KiwiSaver schemes – Simplicity, JUNO, and BNZ.
+You can check out this article for my comparison between NZ’s cheapest KiwiSaver schemes – Simplicity, JUNO, and BNZ, or check out this table for the cheapest KiwiSaver provider for each balance.

 Bonus Tip – Think again about increasing your contribution rate